 In addition, we also plan to use the deuteron and proton beams from the Tandem accelerator at TUNL to measure the detector efficiency for deuterons with kinetic energy in the 1 - 15 MeV range and protons with kinetic energy of 1 - 25 MeV.
 These measurements will be used to form a ratio of the proton to deuteron detection efficiency as a function of energy.
 During the experiment each e - D run will be interspersed with periodic e - p runs.
-The e - p runs will be used to monitor the proton detection efficiency of the recoil detector using the over-determined kinematics of e - p scattering.
+The e - p runs will be used to monitor the proton detection efficiency of the recoil detector and associated electronics using the over-determined kinematics of e - p scattering.
 The measured proton detection efficiency along with the ratio of the proton to deuteron detection efficiency measured at TUNL will be used to determine the deuteron detection efficiency.
-In addition a α -source based system will be used monitor the time dependence of the efficiency.
+In addition an α -source based system will be used monitor the time dependence of the efficiency.
+A recent test to validate this method using the TUNL deuteron beam is described in Sec.
+5.3.1.